yext/rules_closure/README.md

   has some fringe use cases, such as minifying JSON messages.
 However it's recommended that you use protobuf instead.

-- **suppress_on_all_sources_in_transitive_closure:** (List of String; optional;
-  default is `[]`) When suppressing warnings, it is better to put a suppress code on the [closure_js_library] rule that defined the source responsible for an error.
-This attribute provides an escape hatch for situations in which that is unfeasible or burdensome.

 - **defs:** (List of strings; optional) Specifies additional flags to be passed to the Closure Compiler, e.g. `"--hide_warnings_for=some/path/"`.
 To see what flags are available, run:
   `bazel run @io_bazel_rules_closure//third_party/java/jscomp:main -- --help`

-- **nodefs:** (List of strings; optional) Specifies arguments that should be removed from the argument list that would otherwise be passed to the Closure Compiler.
-This provides an escape hatch for some of the "sane defaults" decided upon by Closure Rules.
-For example, users wishing to support IE7 might set this value to `nodefs = ["--define=goog.json.USE_NATIVE_JSON"]` which will permit the Closure Library's JSON implementation to bloat the output binary.

 ### Support for AngularJS